 The school reserves the right to examine or delete any files that may be held on its computer system or to monitor any Internet sites visited.

-Staff should sign a copy of this Acceptable IT Use Statement and return it to the Computing Subject Leader.
+Staff should sign off a copy of this Acceptable IT Use Statement as part of the annual sign-off of documents on MyConcern.

 General Use of IT: